-Have you ever felt so inspired by a good book that you wanted to break into song?
+Do you ever feel so inspired by a good book that you want to sing?
 Many bands and recording artists have acted on that impulse by working elements of their favorite novels, short stories, or poems into their musical repertoires.
 Here are a few of our favorite salutes to literature in popular music.

 More than an homage to architecture, the band name The Doors is a nod to Aldous Huxley’s book The Doors of Perception, which chronicles the author’s experience of taking the mind-altering drug mescaline.
 The literary reference goes even deeper as Huxley’s title is taken from a line in William Blake’s work The Marriage of Heaven and Hell: “If the doors of perception were cleansed, everything would appear to man as it is: infinite.”

 It’s no secret that these British rockers were fond of Middle Earth and all of its mythic trappings, but nowhere is J.R.R.
 Tolkein’s influence more apparent than in the lyrics of their 1969 hit “Ramble On.”
 This epic ditty contains a translated and paraphrased version of a poem that Tolkein wrote in Elvish.
 Now that’s dedication.

 This alliterative band name is derived from the following passage in Virginia Woolf’s short story “The Mark on the Wall”: “I wish I could hit upon a pleasant track of thought, a track indirectly reflecting credit upon myself, for those are the pleasantest thoughts, and very frequent even in the minds of modest, mouse-coloured people, who believe genuinely that they dislike to hear their own praises.”
 We’re glad they didn’t go with “mouse-coloured people.”